wp-slimstat/wp-slimstat/readme.txt

 == Frequently Asked Questions ==

-= I'm very surprised by is the discrepancies between Google Analytics, Jetpack Stats and Slimstat.
-Might you have any idea why this might be occurring? =
-Both Jetpack and GA use Javascript to track visitors.
+= I'm very surprised by the discrepancies between Google Analytics, Jetpack Stats and Slimstat.
+Why is that? = Both Jetpack and GA use Javascript to track visitors.
 All the other pageviews are ignored, because search engines and other crawlers don't execute that client-side code.

-WP SlimStat has a server-side tracking engine, which can capture ALL of your visitors, both 'humans' and 'bots'.
+WP SlimStat, on the other side, has a server-based tracking engine, which can capture *all* of your visitors, both 'humans' and 'bots'.
 That's the main reason why you may see more (some times much more) traffic recorded by WP SlimStat.

-= What do all those filters in the dropdown menu mean? =
+= How do I use all those filters in the dropdown menu? = Here's a brief description of their meaning.
+Please remember that you can access the same information directly from within the admin, by 'pulling' the Help tab that should appear in the top right hand corner.

+Basic filters:

 * `browser`: user agent (Firefox, Chrome, ...)
 * `country code`: 2-letter code (us, ru, de, it, ...)
 * `referring domain`: domain name of the referrer page (i.e., www.google.com if a visitor was coming from Google)